libor-m/scrimer/doc/6-design-primers.rst

     agrep $SEQ $SCAFFOLD|grep $SEQ

 Import your primers to any spreadsheet program with some selected information on each primer.
-Use copy and paste, file format is tab separated values.
-When there is more than one genotyping primer for one pcr product, the information on pcr product is repeated.
+Use copy and paste, the file format is ``tab`` separated values.
+When there is more than one genotyping primer for one PCR product, the information on the PCR product is repeated.

 .. code-block:: bash